This is a reference manual for SolveSpace. It is not intended as an introduction to the program; for that, see the tutorials.

 Comments (Constrain → Comment) may also be assigned to styles.
 The style may be used to specify the text height, the rotation of the text in degrees, and from what point (top, bottom, left, right, center) the text is aligned.
 The snap grid (View → Show Snap Grid, Edit → Snap to Grid) is often useful when creating cosmetic text.

 User-created styles are saved in the .slvs file, along with the geometry.
-If a part with user-created styles is imported, then the styles are not imported; but the style identifiers for the imported entities are maintained.
-This means that the user can specify the line styles in the importing file (i.e., the "assembly").
+If a part with user-created styles is linked in, then the styles are not imported; but the style identifiers for the linked in entities are maintained.
+This means that the user can specify the line styles in the file doing the linking (i.e., the "assembly").

 Not all export file formats support all line style information.
 For example, lines in an HPGL file are exported without any line width or color.